-The recipe for forever brownies (page 37) in my new book, Baking Style, Art, Craft, Recipes, is not only one of my favorite recipes, it’s a recipe that seems to have captivated both avocational and professional bakers alike.
-The brownie batter can be customized to include a generous stir-in of chopped nuts (walnuts or pecans), flaked coconut, chunks of candy, semisweet chocolate chips, bittersweet chocolate chips, or white chocolate chips.
-My sense is what you mean by “fancy up” the recipe is to offer the confection in an alternate shape other than a bar cookie.
-To do this, film a 9 to 10-inch round layer cake pan (2 inces deep) with nonstick oil spray, then spoon and scrape the batter into the prepared pan.
+The recipe for forever brownies (page 37) in Baking Style, Art, Craft, Recipes, is not only one of my favorite recipes, it’s a recipe that seems to have captivated both avocational and professional bakers alike.
+The brownie batter can be customized to include a stir-in of chopped nuts, flaked coconut, chunks of candy, or semisweet/bittersweet chocolate chips.
+If what you mean by “fancy up” the recipe is to offer the confection in an alternate shape other than a bar cookie, film a 9 to 10-inch round layer cake pan (2 inces deep) with nonstick oil spray, then spoon and scrape the batter into the prepared pan.
 (Any other single-layer ovenproof cake pan can be used, but be sure to choose one without too much detail otherwise the cake will be challenging to unmold.)
-Smooth over the top with a narrow offset metal spatula or flexible palette knife.
-Bake the sweet for 30 to 33 minutes, or until just set, and cool according to the procedure described in the body of the recipe.
+Bake the sweet for 30 to 33 minutes, or until just set, and cool according to the procedure described in the recipe.
 For serving, cut the dessert into pretty pie-shaped wedges.
-Serve quite plain, with a tumble of fresh raspberries, vanilla ice cream, or softly whipped cream.